-Given Resources: Your learners are encouraged to transfer by being given opportunities to apply what they’ve learned and also the proper equipment to do this with.
+Given Resources: Your learners will remember content back at their job by being given opportunities to apply what they’ve learned and also the proper equipment to do this with.
 This includes everything from paper to write on up to practical educational and technological support.

 A Plan of Action: Having an outline of steps that learners and manager must take also helps transfer and helps maintain focus.
 This plan includes: goals along with strategies for reaching those goals and required equipment and resources.
 Required resources would be that every-important support from coworkers and superiors, what is expected at the end of the training and dates of progress and completion.

 External Encouragement: Is the learner’s work environment supporting training initiatives?
 This factor includes peer and manager support along with whether or not a learner is being given the opportunity to use new skills without repercussions.
-For example: Google, arguably one of the top most successful IT companies, encourages employees to experiment without a threat of consequences if something goes wrong.
-This encourages innovations as well as transference.
+For example: Google, encourages employees to experiment without a threat of consequences if something goes wrong.
+This encourages innovations as well as transfer.

 Company Culture/Resistance to Change: We’ve all seen movies where an idealistic teacher or new boss comes into a situation where students or employees laugh at their attempts to implement changes.
 If your learners are used to a culture where group norms dictate that training won’t be taken seriously, then it will be even harder to successfully transfer.